AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/preview-course.md

 ---
-description: Preview shows the course exactly as learners will experience it, with the applied theme, interactive components active, and the quiz in answer mode.
-Use it to verify content and interactions before publishing.
+description: Learn how to preview a Content Composer course exactly as learners will see it, with the applied theme, components, and quiz active.
 jcr-language: en_us
 title: Preview the course
 ---